yalayo/group-telegram-bot/README.md

-# busqandote-telegram serverless API
+# group-telegram-bot serverless API
-The busqandote-telegram project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).
+The group-telegram-bot project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.